Dedicated Support Team

 Student life in the UK

-At all of our campuses you’ll find an excellent social scene, combining the best each city has to offer with a huge choice of activities at our campuses.
-Wherever you’re studying, you'll find entertainment from cinemas, galleries and theatres, live music, shopping and restaurants nearby.
+You’ll find an excellent social scene at all our locations, combining the best each city has to offer with a huge choice of on campus activities.
+Wherever you’re studying, you'll find an array of things to do, including cinemas, museums and galleries, theatres, live music, shopping, restaurants and more.

 As an international student, you might find moving to a new country difficult, especially if you have not lived away from home before.
 Accessing support is a normal part of university life here in the UK and every year many of our international students come to us for support on a range of issues.

-Some issues that you might experience and want to talk to someone about could be homesickness, culture shock or difficulty settling in, loneliness or sadness, difficulty making friends, exam stress or pressure and accommodation or finance worries.
+You might experience homesickness, culture shock or difficulty settling in, loneliness or sadness, difficulty making friends, exam stress or pressure and accommodation or finance worries.

 Whatever your problem or query might be, there will be someone here who will listen, help you manage the issue and make your time in the UK as comfortable and enjoyable as possible.